-The present book addresses the historical origins of the debacle of Iberian liberalism in the first third of the century.
-Unlike much of the current literature focused on contemporary developments and crisis, we focus on the lessons of history for a discussion of the politics and techniques of state building.
-We argue that in order to understand the travails of the state in the 21st century, it is necessary to analyze the previous period of liberal hegemony: the "long" 19th century.
-These are the cases that offer us the best historical opportunity to understand the frustrations and disappointments experienced by large parts of the world with the consolidation of a modern democratic state at the present time.
+The present book addresses the politics and techniques of state building.
+Unlike much of the current literature focused on contemporary developments and crisis, we discuss the lessons of history for a better understanding of present-day predicaments.
+The book reconstructs state-building ideas and practices developed and implemented during the nineteenth and early twentieth century in the Iberian world, the first region where state building was carried out as a deliberate national project.
+What is more, it was a very specific political group, the Liberals, that attempted to put into effect those political and institutional projects.
+Therefore, we trace the politics and techniques of state building from the beginning of independent life to the debacle of liberalism that took place in the first third of the twentieth century in most parts of Latin America and Spain.
+We argue that, in order to understand the travails of the state in our days, it is necessary to analyze the previous period of liberal hegemony, the long nineteenth century.
+These are the cases that offer us the best historical opportunity to understand the frustrations and disappointments experienced by large parts of the world with the consolidation of a modern democratic state in our days.